gavJackson/CV/README.md

 **Technical lead, Oakwood DC**, Contract, Bristol , May 2010 - Jul 2010 & Feb 2010 - Apr 2010 & Feb 2009 - Aug 2009

-I left Oakwood DC as a permanent employee and continued on as a contractor where I headed up a team of 8 Flash Developers to deliver a £300k project for the electronics division of Mattel US.
+I left the digital agency Oakwood DC as a permanent employee and continued on as a contractor where I headed up a team of 8 Flash Developers to deliver a £300k project for the electronics division of Mattel US.
 We delivered the project on time and on budget.

 I re-joined Oakwood DC several times for short term contracts to help out on various Flash projects.

 **Flash developer, Enable Interactive**, Contract, Bristol, Apr 2010 - May 2010 & Dec 2009 - Jan 2010

-I worked at Enable interactive as a contractor on two occasions, the main project I worked on was for DrinkAware and it combined the Flash website I built with a huge interactive billboard in Covent Garden.
+I worked at the digital agency Enable Interactive as a contractor on two occasions, the main project I worked on was for DrinkAware and it combined the Flash website I built with a huge interactive billboard in Covent Garden.

 **Flash developer, Bay Leino**, Contract, Remote, Aug 2009 - Oct 2009

-At Bray Leino I worked on a point of sale Flash application for Intel that was used on showroom laptops to help buyers understand the difference and benefits of the different processors across the Intel range.
+At the digital agency Bray Leino I worked on a point of sale Flash application for Intel that was used on showroom laptops to help buyers understand the difference and benefits of the different processors across the Intel range.

 **Senior Flash developer, Oakwood DC**, Permanent, Bristol, Feb 2007 - Feb 2009

-As Senior Flash Developer at Oakwood DC, I worked on a number of Flash projects for globally recognised brands such as Barbie, Hotwheels, Disney's Cars, Scrabble and The Simpsons.
+As Senior Flash Developer at the digital agency Oakwood DC, I worked on a number of Flash projects for globally recognised brands such as Barbie, Hotwheels, Disney's Cars, Scrabble and The Simpsons.
 I also trained and mentored junior Flash developers.

 **Web developer, Publicis Mojo**, Contract, Melbourne, Jan 2006 - May 2006

-I worked in Australia for Publicis Mojo as a Web Developer for clients such as Nike, Hertz, HP and the Victorian Government.
+I worked in Australia for the digital agency Publicis Mojo as a Web Developer for clients such as Nike, Hertz, HP and the Victorian Government.
 A highlight was working on the Nike Football website for World Cup 2006.

 **Web developer, Sol-Tec**, Permanent, Reading, Apr 2003 - Apr 2005